-'''

 cpdf in.pdf -o out.pdf

-'''

 This copies in.pdf to out.pdf.
-The input and output may be the same file.
 Of course, we should like to do more interesting things to the PDF file than that!

 Files on the command line are distinguished from other input by their containing a period.
 If an input file does not contain a period, it should be preceded by -i.
 For example: